-If you need assistance with a billing question or help organizing your healthcare bills, contact Montana SMP Program Manager, Renee Labrie-Shanks at (406) 728-7682 or firstname.lastname@example.org or the SMP partner in your area.
+If you need assistance with a billing question or help organizing your healthcare bills, contact Montana SMP Program Manager, Renee Labrie-Shanks at (406) 728-7682 or firstname.lastname@example.org.
+You can also contact the SMP partner in your area.

 Interested in becoming an SMP volunteer?
 Download the volunteer job description.
-If you are interested in volunteering with the Missoula SMP program, click here to complete a volunteer application.
+To apply as a volunteer in Missoula County, click here to complete a volunteer application.
 If you are interested in volunteering outside of Missoula County, contact the partner in your area.

 Montana SMP Newsletters